 - Sclerotherapy: A solution is injected into the vein and it works to scar and close the veins.
 You should see improvement a few weeks post-procedure.

 - Laser treatment: Laser treatment is non-invasive as it works on the outside of the skin.
 Small bursts of light are directed at the vein to get the vein to disappear.

 - High ligation and vein stripping: The vein is tied off and removed via small incisions.

 - Ambulatory phlebectomy: Smaller varicose veins are removed through tiny skin punctures.

 These are a few of the treatment methods which might be recommended for your varicose vein removal.

 Dr. Norman Chideckel in New York City Can Help

 If you’ve been worried about your varicose veins and searching for a solution, NYC Vascular Specialist Dr. Norman Chideckel can help.
-He is well-versed in all areas regarding veins and vein treatment and will help you to find a solution which fits your needs perfectly.
+He is highly experienced in all areas regarding veins and vein treatment and vascular health.
+Dr. Chideckel will help you to find a treatment which fits your needs.

 Contact Dr. Chideckel for a consultation today and start treating your varicose veins with ease.